CreatorDev/openwrt-old/README.md

 2. Check the "Target Profile" is set to Basic platform profile for Marduk

-        Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with TI cc2520 ( ) Basic platform profile for Marduk with Cascoda ca8210
+        Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with Cascoda ca8210

-Alternatively, you can use default configuration for Marduk platform with TI cc2520 specific OpenWrt configuration for IMG Pistachio by copying following into .config file:
+Alternatively, you can use default configuration for Marduk platform with Cascoda ca8210 specific OpenWrt configuration for IMG Pistachio by copying following into .config file:

-    $ cat target/linux/pistachio/creator-platform-default.config > .config

-Similarly, you can do the same for Marduk platform with Cascoda ca8210 specific OpenWrt configuration:

     $ cat target/linux/pistachio/creator-platform-cascoda-default.config > .config